mediamonks/frontend-coding-standards/creating-pull-requests.md

 ## Before you start working

 Make sure that there is an issue created and assigned to you.
-Work on a feature branch that is named accordingly.
+Work on a feature branch that is named accordingly (feature/, fix/, hotfix/).
 It might also be a good idea to validate the approach you intend to take in case it is a big or complex issue.

 ## When to create a Pull Request?